Cov-ComSec/Cov-ComSec.github.io/about/index.md

 We meet weekly during term-time, typically on Wednesdays, to provide lectures on ethical hacking, invite guest lecturers, compete in tournaments and meeting with businesses in the cybersecurity field.

+Currently the CTF teams operate with the aliases 'Ethical Slackers' or 'R0073R5'.
+We participate in a number of university CTFs such as [pwnEd](https://pwned.sigint.mx/) (9/45) and the [Hack The Box Uni CTF](https://www.hackthebox.com/universities/university-ctf-2021) (33/594), as well as global CTFs such as picoCTF and RuCTFe.

 Below shows ComSec competing in the 2019 RuCTFe, in which our team 'Ethical Slackers' achieved 60th place.

 ![ComSec at RuCTFe 2019](comsec.png)